What Online Privacy Is and Why It's Important

-If you’re concerned about what a search engine knows, it might be an idea to change engines, even if you only do it occasionally.
+If you’re concerned about what your search engine knows about you, it might be a good idea to switch to another engine.
 DuckDuckGo, for instance, markets itself as a more private and secure alternative to Google.

 8. Be wary of what you click online

 Don’t click on links to unsafe or bogus websites, or you risk falling victim to a phishing attack and giving up your sensitive data to a scammer.
 Some phishing threats are masked as ads, so be extra careful with those.